dee-sea/ChatGeppetto/README.md

 - Internet aware bot.
 The bot can make searches on the internet before answering you.
 - Bot configuration with special commands.
+- Save and load conversations.
+- input history and suggestions from past inputs.
+- remove and insert user, bot or system messages in conversation.

 # What do I need to run ChatGeppetto?